 Content Lead

-Beer is a deeply local beverage, rooted in centuries of brewing tradition across Europe.
-From the Pilsners of the Czech Republic to the Trappist ales of Belgium, beer culture is a reflection of regional identity.
-Yet, in a market dominated by local preferences, the global challengers are on the rise with one of them having a headstart over the others.
-Leading in five countries, Heineken’s success tells a story of global branding, strategic positioning, and the challenges it faces in regions where other brands prevail.
+Beer is simply a local beverage, there's no way around it.
+From the Pilsners of Czechia to the Trappist ales of Belgium, beer reflects a national identity, customs and the soul of nation.
+But even in markets dominated by local preferences, the global challengers are on the rise with one of them having a headstart over the others.
+Leading in five countries, Heineken’s position is a story of global branding, strategic positioning, and the challenges it faces in strong beer regions.

 Access free demo with live data (available in European 38 countries)